-You’ve come to see Live Chat, as a customer support only tool, which rather than helping you, puts you in a situation, where you need to stay online 24/7.
+You’ve come to see Live Chat, as a customer support and service tool, which rather than helping you, puts you in a situation, where you need to stay online 24/7.

-Read on, to find out how Live Chat can become one of your main customer acquisition channels.
+However, it’s time to view Live Chat as more than that as it can become one of your main customer acquisition channels.

 Coming from numerous sources, inbound customer acquisition strategies are mainly addressed through SEO, Content Marketing, Email Marketing, and Social Media.